Home

 On-Line Camera Price Guides

 Online guides can be great resources, but don't expect them to be free.
 You'll find a few people will post a bit of information about it, like I do, for the love of the art.
-But when you're researching and maintaining a database of auction values it gets to be expensive (don't I know!), and you'll find that you will generally need to pay for it.
+But when you're researching and maintaining a database of auction values it gets to be expensive, and you'll find that you will generally need to pay for it.

-If you're not willing to do a lot of research and constantly monitor the market yourself, these services are well worth what you pay for them.
+If you're not willing to do a lot of research and monitor the market yourself, these services are well worth what you pay for them.
 The providers are people who put a lot of effort into their work and actually ask very little for what they provide.
-I know it's hard to understand this when all you want to know is the value of one camera, and it's hard to justify paying $30-or-more for a service that advises your "find" is only worth $25.
-That's why these services may not be for the merely curious, but more for the serious collector.

-If you are serious about some aspect of camera collecting, look up and subscribe to some of the auction price subscription services, like Camprice.com, or visit one of these other good sites that I frequent from time-to-time: Dan Colucci's Antique & Classic Cameras, or What's It Worth to You?
+If you are serious about some aspect of camera collecting, look up other good sites that I frequent from time-to-time, like Dan Colucci's Antique & Classic Cameras, or What's It Worth to You?

 On-Line Auction Services